Turn! Turn! Turn! (album)

 Turn!
 Turn!
-Turn! is the second studio album by American rock band the Byrds, released on December 6, 1965, by Columbia Records.
+Turn! is the second studio album by the American rock band the Byrds, released on December 6, 1965, by Columbia Records.
 Like its predecessor, Mr. Tambourine Man, the album epitomized the folk rock genre and continued the band's successful mix of vocal harmony and jangly twelve-string Rickenbacker guitar.
 The album's lead single and title track, "Turn!
 Turn!
 Turn!", which was adapted by Pete Seeger from text in the Book of Ecclesiastes, had previously been arranged in a chamber-folk style by the Byrd's lead guitarist Jim McGuinn for folk singer Judy Collins' third album, but the arrangement he used for the Byrds' recording of the song utilizes the same folk-rock style as the band's previous hit singles.

 The album peaked at number 17 on the Billboard Top LPs chart and went to number 11 in the United Kingdom.
 The "Turn!
 Turn!
 Turn!" single preceded the album by two months and topped the Billboard Hot 100 chart.
 Another single taken from the album, "Set You Free This Time", was less successful and failed to break into the top 50 in the U.S.

 On Turn!
 Turn!
-Turn!, McGuinn's contributions to songwriting increased and rhythm guitarist David Crosby received his first writing credit on a Byrds' album, but the band's prolific songwriter Gene Clark still contributed most of the original material.
-The album included two Bob Dylan covers: "The Times They Are a-Changin'" and the then-unreleased song, "Lay Down Your Weary Tune".
-It would be the last Byrds' album to feature the full participation of Gene Clark until the release of the original quintet's 1973 reunion album, Byrds.
+Turn!, McGuinn's contributions to songwriting increased and rhythm guitarist David Crosby received his first writing credit on a Byrds album, but the band's prolific songwriter Gene Clark still contributed most of the original material.
+The album included two Bob Dylan covers: "The Times They Are a-Changin" and the then-unreleased song "Lay Down Your Weary Tune".
+It would be the last Byrds album to feature the full participation of Gene Clark until the release of the original quintet's 1973 reunion album, Byrds.

 Background

 In the wake of the international success of their debut album and the hit singles "Mr. Tambourine Man" and "All I Really Want to Do", the Byrds entered Columbia Studios in Hollywood on June 28, 1965, to set about recording their follow-up album.
-By the latter half of 1965, the folk rock trend the band had been instrumental in originating was gaining pace, with hit records by the likes of Cher, the Turtles, We Five, and Barry McGuire clearly bearing the hallmarks of the Byrds' influence.
-Despite being such an influential band, the Byrds had been disappointed with the relative lack of success that their second single "All I Really Want to Do" had achieved on the American charts and felt they needed a strong third single to maintain their foothold in the marketplace.
+By the latter half of 1965, the folk rock trend the band had been instrumental in originating was gaining momentum, with hit records by the likes of Cher, the Turtles, We Five, and Barry McGuire clearly bearing the hallmarks of the Byrds' influence.
+Despite being such an influential band, the Byrds had been disappointed with the relative lack of success that their second single, "All I Really Want to Do", had achieved on the American charts and felt they needed a strong third single to maintain their foothold in the marketplace.